-Once PWROK is high, the ISL6277 detects this flag and begins monitoring the SVC and SVD pins for SVI instructions.
+Once PWROK is high, the ISL62773A detects this flag and begins monitoring the SVC and SVD pins for SVI instructions.
 The microprocessor follows the protocol outlined in the following sections to send instructions for VID-on-the-fly transitions.
-The ISL6277 decodes the instruction and acknowledges the new VID code.
-For VID codes higher than the current VID level, the ISL6277 begins stepping the commanded VR outputs to the new VID target with the slew rate programmed by the FCCM_NB resistor.
+The ISL62773A decodes the instruction and acknowledges the new VID code.
+For VID codes higher than the current VID level, the ISL62773A begins stepping the commanded VR outputs to the new VID target at the fixed slew rate of $10\text{mV}/\mu\text{s}$ .
+Once the DAC ramps to the new VID code, a VID-on-the-Fly Complete (VOTFC) request is sent on the SVI lines.

-When the VID codes are lower than the current VID level, the ISL6277 checks the state of power state bits in the SVI command.
+When the VID codes are lower than the current VID level, the ISL62773A checks the state of power state bits in the SVI command.
 If power state bits are not active, the controller begins stepping the regulator output to the new VID target.
 If the power state bits are active, the controller allows the output voltage to decay and slowly steps the DAC down with the natural decay of the output.
 This allows the controller to quickly recover and move to a high VID code if commanded.
+The controller issues a VOTFC request on the SVI lines once the SVI command is decoded and prior to reaching the final output voltage.